 Blueberries are Liberty Ridge Farm’s main summer crop.
-Usually ripe by July 11 and lasting until all the berries are gone (on average until August 10).
+Blueberries are usually ripe by July 11 and last until all the blueberries are gone (on average until August 10).
 Liberty Ridge Farm has been growing their own blueberries for 11 years.
 These tasty, plump morsels are a mid-summer treat that we look forward to all year long.
 Most of our guests are pick-your-own berry customers; you pick as many berries as you like, and then pay by the pound.
-Our farm has fresh picked berries for those who want to purchase berries.
-If you’re not interested in picking themselves; call in to place an order of pre-picked berries.
-We’ll have them freshly picked are ready for your pickup.
+Our Farm has fresh picked blueberries for sale in the Country Store for those who want to purchase Farm-fresh blueberries, but do not wish to pick.
+If you’re not interested in picking, you may call in to place an order of pre-picked berries.
+We’ll have them freshly picked and ready for your pickup when you arrive.

-Pick-your-own blueberries 2017 cost: $3.00/pound Cash or check preferred please.
+Pick-your-own blueberries 2017 cost: $3.25/pound cash or check preferred, please.
 Please park in the parking lot.
-As you drive onto the farm the parking is in a field on the left.
+As you drive onto the Farm, the parking is in a field on the left.